 As a leading technology firm, we are exposed to attacks from criminals, nation state actors, malicious insiders, and activist hackers (collectively, "malicious parties") who have at times been able to circumvent or bypass our cyber security measures.
 Although some of these attacks have caused disruptions or exposure of information, so far, these attacks have not resulted in material negative impacts to HPE, nor have any of HPE's consumers, customers, or employees informed HPE that these attacks resulted in material harm to them.
 While we investigate and remediate incidents, there can be no assurance that we will do so comprehensively or that the threat actor will not identify alternative means of intrusion or opportunities to otherwise utilize the information it accessed to adversely affect our business or results of operations.
 It is also possible that incidents may embolden other malicious actors to perpetrate future attacks that may result in material misappropriation, system disruptions or shutdowns, malicious alteration, or destruction of our confidential or personal information or that of third parties.
 Further, there has been an increase in the frequency and sophistication of such attacks, and we expect these activities to continue to increase.
 Malicious parties may also be able to develop and deploy viruses, worms, ransomware, and other malicious software programs that attack our products or otherwise exploit any security vulnerabilities of our products, including within our cloud-based environments and offerings, such that we may be unable to anticipate such malicious parties' techniques, implement adequate preventative measures, or remediate any intrusion on a timely or effective basis even if our security measures are appropriate, reasonable, and comply with applicable legal requirements.
-Further, cyber-attacks or incidents have in the past gone, and could in the future go, undetected in our environments for a period of time.
-For example, as previously disclosed in our Form 8-K filed with the Securities and Exchange Commission on January 24, 2024, we learned in December 2023 that, beginning in May 2023, a nation-state-associated threat actor gained unauthorized access to and exfiltrated data from HPE's cloud-based email and SharePoint environments.
-This incident may result in harm to our reputation and customer relationships, and there can be no assurance that the threat actor will not utilize the information accessed to adversely affect our business or results of operations.
-Given our broad and diverse network environment, resource limitations, and operational constraints, we have in the past failed, and may in the future fail, to patch certain security vulnerabilities in time to prevent successful disruptions of our infrastructure or expose information.
+Further, cyber-attacks or incidents have in the past gone, adversely impacted, and could may again in the future go, undetected in adversely impact, our environments for a period business and financial condition.
+Additionally, customer acceptances of time.
+For example, as previously disclosed in our Form 8-K filed with delivered orders and the Securities and Exchange Commission on January 24, 2024, we learned in December 2023 that, beginning in May 2023, a nation-state-associated threat actor gained unauthorized access to and exfiltrated data from HPE's cloud-based email and SharePoint environments.
+This incident may result in harm to our reputation and customer relationships, and there timing thereof can be no assurance that the threat actor will not utilize the information accessed uneven across our portfolio and can impact our ability to adversely affect our business or results of operations.
+Given our broad and diverse network environment, resource limitations, and operational constraints, we recognize revenue.
+Such variables have in the past failed, and may in the future fail, to patch certain security vulnerabilities in time to prevent successful disruptions of negatively impacted our infrastructure or expose information.
 Furthermore, it is possible that we may, in the future, discover additional impacts of any incident we had or have experienced and may have believed to have been remediated.